Shaq Thompson: 2017

 Defensive coordinator Steve Wilks retained Thompson as the starting strongside linebacker after Sean McDermott departed to become the head coach of the Buffalo Bills.
-He started the Panthers' season-opener at the San Francisco 49ers, recording two solo tackles and a sack of Brian Hoyer during their 23-3 victory.
-On October 1, 2017, Thompson made a season-high ten combined tackles in their 33-30 win against the New England Patriots.
-He missed two games (Week 14-15) after suffering from plantar fasciitis.
+He started the Panthers' season-opener at the San Francisco 49ers, recording two solo tackles and a sack of Brian Hoyer during their 23–3 victory.
+On October 1, 2017, Thompson made a season-high ten combined tackles in their 33–30 win against the New England Patriots.
+He missed two games (Week 14–15) after suffering from plantar fasciitis.
 He finished his third season with a career-high 61 combined tackles (41 solo), two sacks, and one pass deflections in 14 games, all of them starts.
 Pro Football Focus gave Thompson an overall grade of 77.4, which ranked 31st among all qualifying linebackers in 2017.

-2018
+2018–2025

 On April 23, 2018, the Panthers picked up the fifth-year option on Thompson's contract.
 He played in 14 games with 11 starts, recording a career-high 79 tackles and 3.5 sacks.
 He suffered a shoulder injury in Week 15 and was placed on injured reserve on December 20, 2018.

-2019

-In Week 4 against the Houston Texans, Thompson recorded a team-high 12 tackles and sacked quarterback Deshaun Watson once in the 16-10 win.
+In Week 4 of the 2019 season against the Houston Texans, Thompson recorded a team-high 12 tackles and sacked quarterback Deshaun Watson once in the 16–10 win.
 In Week 9 against the Tennessee Titans, Thompson recorded a team-high 11 tackles and sacked Ryan Tannehill once in the 30–20 win.
 On December 7, 2019, Thompson signed a four-year, $54.2 million contract extension with the Panthers.

-2020

-In Week 3 against the Los Angeles Chargers, Thompson led the team with 12 tackles, forced a fumble on running back Joshua Kelley, and recovered the football during the 21–16 win.
+In Week 3 of the 2020 season against the Los Angeles Chargers, Thompson led the team with 12 tackles, forced a fumble on running back Joshua Kelley, and recovered the football during the 21–16 win.
 He was placed on the reserve/COVID-19 list by the Panthers on December 7, 2020, and activated on December 11.

-2021

-With the NFL's new rules on jersey numbers, Thompson chose to switch his jersey number to #7 - the number he wore in college.
+With the NFL's new rules on jersey numbers, Thompson chose to switch his jersey number to #7 in 2021 - the number he wore in college.

-2022

 In March 2022, Thompson agreed to a contract restructure in order free up cap space for the Panthers.

-Career stats
+He started all 17 games in 2022, recording a career-high and team-leading 135 tackles, four passes defensed, and 0.5 sacks.

+In Week 2 of the 2023 season, Thompson suffered a broken fibula and was placed on injured reserve on September 19, 2023.

+Thompson made 4 starts for Carolina in 2024, logging 35 combined tackles.
+On September 30, 2024, it was announced that Thompson suffered a torn Achilles, ruling him out for the remainder of the season.

+On February 24, 2025, Thompson was released by the Panthers.

+Buffalo Bills

+On June 10, 2025, Thompson signed a one-year contract with the Buffalo Bills.
+The move reunites him with his former defensive coordinator Sean McDermott, now the Bills' head coach, and Bills general manager Brandon Beane, who was the Panthers' assistant general manager in Thompson's first two years.